lbnl-science-it/cborg-web/content/english/pages/faq.md

 No, this system is not designed to accept PII or CUI data.

+#### 6. Can I upload a PDF, text or CSV file to CBORG Chat?

+No, currently the CBORG Chat only accepts image files for vision models, e.g. "Describe what is in this picture".
+Support for chatting with PDF documents and other file types is on our roadmap but currently is not enabled.

-#### 6. What are the legal issues associated with using generative AI in my work?*
+#### 7. What are the legal issues associated with using generative AI in my work?*

-Some models are not permitted for specific uses such as for commercial use, or for generating synthetic data to train further models.
+- Commercial Use: Some open-source (LBL-hosted) models are not permitted for commercial use.
+All models provided allow for research use.
+- Synthetic Data: Some models do not permit use of the model to generate synthetic training data for further models.
 Users are responsible for complying with the [terms of use of each model](/models).

-Cyber Security has published a document providing [Guidance on using Generative AI Tools](https://commons.lbl.gov/display/cpp/Guidance+on+using+Generative+AI+tools).
-LBNL Staff should familiarize themselves with the issues described above.
+- Legal Issues, Copyright Issues, Authorship Misattribution: Cyber Security has published a document providing [Guidance on using Generative AI Tools](https://commons.lbl.gov/display/cpp/Guidance+on+using+Generative+AI+tools).
+LBNL Staff should familiarize themselves with the issues described herein.

-For further guidance please consult the [LBL Intellectual Property Office](https://ipo.lbl.gov)
+For further guidance on legal issues please consult the [LBL Intellectual Property Office](https://ipo.lbl.gov)

-#### 7. **Why use LBNL-Hosted versus Commercial Models?**
+#### 8. **Why use LBNL-Hosted versus Commercial Models?**

 ##### Why use LBNL-Hosted Models?

 **Pros:**

-- Your data is retained within LBNL systems and networks
+- Your data is retained within Berkeley Lab systems and networks
 - Free to use for building large scale LLM-powered applications
 - "Uncensored" models available without guardrail restrictions
 - Supports open research